 Tricks, challenges and races form the crux of Steep’s gameplay.
 When they’re able to finish a challenge successfully, the game saves a Trial for other players to attempt based off their gameplay.
 In-game GoPro cameras allow players to relive their favorite moments over and over.
 Players can switch in and out of third-person and first-person camera modes too.

 Players create their characters from one of four different play styles.
 Freerider mixes all the other styles.
 Explorer focuses on finding new locations and challenges.
 Freestyler focuses on tricks.
 Bone Collector is all about doing ridiculously dangerous stunts.

 Because the title is the first in a fresh, unproven franchise, Ubisoft is keeping the different editions of the game to a minimum.
 Only a Standard and Gold Edition are available for pre-order.
 The later includes access to the game’s season pass, but no physical extras besides those.
-Everyone that purchases the game before release gets access to an exclusive flare, 3 outfits and 3 extra challenges, Ubisoft says.
+Everyone that purchases the game before release gets access to an exclusive flare, 3 outfits and 3 extra challenges in the Moonlight Pack, Ubisoft says.